Here’s your sneak peek of Beneath Black Sails, book 1 in a new adult fantasy series.

 Smiling brightly, she turned and waved.
 “Not as numbered as yours, marooned dog!”

 “Enjoy it while you can.”
 Even from this distance, his eyes smouldered with hatred.
-“The price on your head is 1,000 guineas.
+“The price on your head is one thousand guineas.
 Maybe your crew should hand you over themselves.”

 She stuck a finger up at the slavers, before turning and grinning at Perry.
-“1,000 guineas?
+“A thousand?
 That’s more than doubled.
 I’m going up in the world.”

 Chuckling, Perry shook her head and adjusted the tiller.